A Trader Joe’s employee called for stronger coronavirus measures. The company fired him.

 “Mr. Bonnema has a federally protected right to advocate for the workplace safety of his colleagues,” he said.
 “Terminating him for doing so is reprehensible, and we look forward to obtaining an order from the National Labor Relations Board directing his immediate reinstatement.”

-A friend of Bonnema’s, Shakina Nayfack, said he was shocked at being fired.
+A friend of Bonnema’s, Shakina Nayfack, said Bonnema was shocked at being fired.
 She said he had been an essential worker since the start of the pandemic, bagging groceries and stocking shelves while most of New York was shut down.

 His treatment, she said, “seems like part of the conversation around how we value people who are doing this sort of front-line work.”
 She noted that when the coronavirus was newer, New Yorkers spent months banging on pots and pans every night to support essential workers.